udacity/ud867/README.md

 # ud867: Building Android and Java with Gradle

-Welcome to the examples and challenges accompaining ud867 at Udacity!
+Welcome to the demos and exercises accompaining ud867 at Udacity!

-Each directory contains a README.md or solution.gradle that will explain either the concept being explored, or the challenge offered.
-For each challenge, hints and a solution.gradle file are also provided.
+Each directory contains a README.md or solution.gradle that will explain either the concept being explored or the exercise at hand.
+For each exercise, hints and a solution.gradle file are also provided.

 # Manifest, for internal use to keep track of what we need